Water Services Policy and Legislation

 About the Water Services Policy and Legislation

-Following the 2023 election, the Government repealed the Three Waters legislation and is replacing it with the Local Water Done Well programme of reform.
+Following the 2023 election, the Government repealed the Three Waters legislation and has established Local Water Done Well framework and the preliminary arrangements for a new water services system.

 So, what is a water services delivery plan?